james2067/CsharpQuestions/Questions.md

 Now you can use: `Console.WriteLine("Hello World");`

+**Custom namespaces**

+You can create your own namespaces to use throughout larger projects.

+For Ex:
+`namespace ExampleNamespace
+{
+    class ExampleClass
+    {
+        public void ExampleMethod()
+        {
+            System.Console.WriteLine(
+              "ExampleMethod inside ExampleNamespace");
+        }
+    }
+}`

+Doing this will help you control the scope of your classes, and the names of your methods throughout your program.

 ##    Q: What are value types?
 ##    Q: What are reference types?
 ##    Q: What is an automatic property and how is it useful?